dagnall53/NMEADisplay/README.md

 If confused, check device Manager and look for the USB-SERIAL CH340 port.
 Remember the port number!
-Download the Zip file of the GitHub Project. (green button -<>CODE and select 'Download Zip') save the file and extract all the files using a zip tool to somewhere on your PC. - I suggest /downloads.
+Download the Zip file of the GitHub Project. (green button -<>CODE and select 'Download Zip') Save the file and extract all the files using a zip tool to somewhere on your PC. - I suggest /downloads.
 You will then have a directory something like: C:\Users\admin\Downloads\NMEADisplay-main\
 Open the directory in a file browser and navigate to the subdirectory:
 C:\Users\admin\Downloads\NMEADisplay-main\NMEADisplay-main\build\esp32.esp32.esp32s3